ProHill/VRS-flights-db/README.md

 Displays the route and full track log
 - Usage: http://webserver/flights/map.php?id=123456
   - Where 123456 is the flight's ID number from the database

+###search.php
+Search the database based on flight/aircraft details